pietro-butti/LatticeGPU.jl/docs/src/dirac.md

 The workspace stores four fermion fields, namely `.sr`, `.sp`, `.sAp` and `.st`, used for different purposes.
-If the representation is either `SU2fund` of `SU3fund`, an extra field with values in `U2alg`/`U3alg` is created to store the clover, used for the improvent.
+If the representation is either `SU2fund` of `SU3fund`, an extra field with values in `U2alg`/`U3alg` is created to store the clover, used for the improvement.

 ## Functions